Fumiko HAYASHI

 (遠い湖 | Tōi mizūmi).

 Short novel.
-Published by Chūō Kōronsha in September 1938, along with Lightning, in Novels, vol. 3.
+Published by Chūō Kōronsha in September 1938 in Novels, vol. 3.

 Japanese: 1941.